Snoozeds/dankrpg-web/src/pages/privacy.md

 # DankRPG - Privacy
-Last updated: December 4, 2022
+Last updated: December 7, 2022

-DankRPG is a Discord bot that allows you to play RPG games in your Discord server.
-This privacy policy is to inform you of what data we collect, how we use it, and what choices you have.
+This privacy policy ("Policy") is to inform you of what data DankRPG ("us" or "we") collects, how we use it, and what choices you have.

 ## Agreement:

-By using DankRPG, or its website, visible at https://dankrpg.xyz, you agree to this privacy policy. <br></br>
+By using DankRPG, or its website, visible at https://dankrpg.xyz, you agree to this Policy. <br></br>
-If you do not agree to this policy, you may not use DankRPG.
+If you do not agree to this Policy, you may not use DankRPG.

 ## Cloudflare: